ovh/docs/pages/cloud/private-cloud/nsx-10-add-new-tier1-gateway/guide.en-gb.md

 - Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
 - A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
-- Having **NSX-T** deployed.
+- Having **NSX** deployed.

 ## Overview

-OVHcloud provides you with NSX-T with two gateways, a north-south gateway (ovh-T0-gw) and an east-west gateway (ovh-T1-gw).
+OVHcloud provides you with NSX with two gateways, a north-south gateway (ovh-T0-gw) and an east-west gateway (ovh-T1-gw).
 You can create additional East-West gateways.

 > [!warning]
-> Through your NSX-T interface, you can create North-South gateways.
+> Through your NSX interface, you can create North-South gateways.
 Do not do this because some options are not available and you will not be able to make it work correctly.

-For more information on NSX-T at OVHcloud, please refer to this guide [Getting started with NSX-T](https://docs.ovh.com/fr/private-cloud/nsx-t-first-steps/).
+For more information on NSX at OVHcloud, please refer to this guide [Getting started with NSX](https://docs.ovh.com/fr/private-cloud/nsx-first-steps/).

 ## Instructions